 VII.E.
+Division Meetings with Students

 Each division shall schedule at least one meeting a year, with at least one meeting for the purpose of discussing with students matters of divisional concern, with the following provisions:

 VII.E.1.

 These meetings shall be publicized to the community so that underclass students may attend one or another of the meetings on the basis of their anticipated major.